digitalgenesiskompound/notion-backup/README.md

 docker compose logs -f
 ```

-This will follow the logs of the container, CTRL + C to following logs.
+This will follow the logs of the container, CTRL + C to stop following logs.

 ### 3. Success